National POW/MIA Recognition Day - September

 National POW/MIA Recognition Day

 National POW/MIA Recognition Day is designed to honor missing soldiers and prisoners of war.
-It is celebrated on September 16th.
+It is on the third Friday of September each year.

 History